Biography of John Lennon

 1955: A new craze, skiffle music, was sweeping across Great Britain and John became obsessed with it.
 He was also particularly taken by Elvis Presley’s song “Heartbreak Hotel.

 1956: His mother asks him to ask his uncle for a guitar as she knew his aunt would disapprove.
-His Aunt Mimi eventually declares that he would never “make a living out of it” after his hours of practicing and makes him stand outside in the front porch to play.
-Forms his first group “The Quarrymen” with friends Peter Shotton, Ivan Vaughan and Nigel Whalley from the Liverpool Institute.
+Mimi eventually declares that he would never “make a living out of it” after his hours of practicing and makes him stand outside in the front porch to play.
+He forms his first group “The Quarrymen” with friends Peter Shotton, Ivan Vaughan and Nigel Whalley from the Liverpool Institute.

-1958: Writes his first song “Hello Little Girl”.
+1958: Lennon writes his first song “Hello Little Girl”.
 George Harrison joins “The Quarrymen”.

 1960: The Quarrymen” are renamed first as “Johnny and the Moondogs” then “The Beatals”, before becoming “The Silver Beetles” and finally “The Beatles”.
 The group travel to Hamburg where they play in four clubs on the Repeerbahn in the Red Light District.
 Stuart Sutcliffe the “Fifth Beatle” quits the band to concentrate on his art studies.